-Bullying is defined as someone who exposes a person to abusive actions repeatedly over time.
+Bullying is defined as unwanted, aggressive behavior among school- aged children that involves a real or perceived power imbalance.
+The behavior is repeated, or has the potential to be repeated, over time.
+Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
+Bullying can also take place through technology, known as cyberbullying.
 Being aware of children's teasing and acknowledging injured feelings are always important.
 Bullying becomes a concern when hurtful or aggressive behavior toward an individual or group appears to be unprovoked, intentional, and (usually) repeated.